That’s a Wrap on Wild Weekend

 Simsiman described how she is often the only person of color when she attends policy meetings or industry events.
 “It’s not something I focus on, because I have work to do in conserving rivers.
 But it is something I question,” she said.
 “Where is the opportunity to bring people of color to these places?”

 Simsiman’s question continued to resurface throughout the conference.
 A panel about the sacredness of nature revealed the many different ways people find spiritual fulfillment in the environment.
 Talking about planning on public lands yielded insight on the ever-great challenge land managers face to find the best solutions possible that work for a growing, dynamic population.
 Following a conversation about the budget- and resource-strapped government agencies, a panel of tourism and outdoor industry stakeholders sat down to discuss the responsibilities of the $427 billion outdoor economy to bring diversity to mountain communities and their surrounding environments.
-At the end of the day, Salome Mwangi, who works with refugees in Idaho, shared how children’s experiences with SnowSchool help them adapt to a new life in Idaho, and an REI employee demonstrated how she teaches women to snowshoe.
+At the end of the day, Salome Mwangi, who works with refugees in Idaho, shared how children’s experiences with SnowSchool help them adapt to a new life in Idaho, and local Boise REI outdoor instructor Julie Juarez presented her approach to introductory snowshoeing courses for women.

 Equipped with knowledge, better questions, and motivation, the conference attendees dispersed to Boise’s golden afternoons, and then to the Backcountry Film Festival on Friday and Snowball on Saturday.
 Both events were a chance to engage with locals in our community and to share our stoke for winter with kids and adults, alike.